ZackeryBayle/BootCamp-PreCourse/JavaScript/Bottega Dinner/Bottega-Bistro/README.md

-# Skeleton React starter Project
+# Simple Diner app - JS - React

-> Provided for the students of the [Bottega Code School](https://bottega.tech/)
+>React skeliton Provided for the students of the [Bottega Code School](https://bottega.tech/)

+>>Hit F12 to open Chrome console for read out
+>>Follow Prompts for entree & side choice
+>>Recipt will show total